FREQUENTLY ASKED QUESTIONS

 When the flow of air slows during sleep (reduced by at least 30%) this is known as a hypopnea.
-When the flow of air stops completely during sleep (for at least 10 seconds), this is known as apnoea.
-When these abnormal events (apnoea and hypopnea) are due to obstructive, anatomic causes – often related to the collapse or blockage of the upper airway, a patient is considered to have Obstructive Sleep Apnoea, or OSA.
+When the flow of air stops completely during sleep (for at least 10 seconds), this is known as apnea.
+When these abnormal events (apnea and hypopnea) are due to obstructive, anatomic causes – often related to the collapse or blockage of the upper airway, a patient is considered to have Obstructive Sleep Apnea, or OSA.

-People with sleep apnoea generally have the following symptoms:
+People with sleep apnea generally have the following symptoms: